Isfand/rcb/docs/DESIGN.md

 ### Directory defaults

 <pre>
-$HOME/.trash
+$HOME/.rcb
 ├── data
-│   └── trash.sqlite3
+│   └── rcb.sqlite3
 ├── file
 ├── wipe
 └── word
 </pre>

-The trash directory location and name should be changeable through the use of a single environment variable.
-I.E TRASH_DIR.
+The rcb directory location and name should be changeable through the use of a single environment variable.
+I.E rcb_DIR.

 ### **data/**
 Contains saved details on the file that can be used to list, restore and erase.

 **sqlite3 database and tables:**\
-By default the database 'trash.sqlite3' has a table called 'trash' it has the following schema:
+By default the database 'rcb.sqlite3' has a table called 'rcb' it has the following schema:
 <pre>
-CREATE TABLE IF NOT EXISTS "trash" (
+CREATE TABLE IF NOT EXISTS "rcb" (
         "id" INTEGER PRIMARY KEY AUTOINCREMENT,
         "file" varchar(65535) UNIQUE,
         "directory" varchar(65535),